mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 $$\hat{p} := \text{arg min}_p \ KL(q \ \vert\vert \ p)$$

-<span style="color:#cf8421">_Note, here we use $p$ to denote the approximate distribution and $q$ to denote the exact distribution.
-This notation is in accordance with the literature, though in my prior [blog post on variational inference](https://mbernste.github.io/posts/variational_inference/) I use $q$ to denote the approximate distribution and $p$ to denote the exact distribution.
+<span style="color:#cf8421">_Note, in accordance with the literature, we use $p$ to denote the approximate distribution and $q$ to denote the exact distribution.
+However, in my prior [blog post on variational inference](https://mbernste.github.io/posts/variational_inference/), I use $q$ to denote the approximate distribution and $p$ to denote the exact distribution.
 My apologies for this confusion!_</span>

 In our case, we wish to learn the reverse diffusion process from the forward diffusion process, so we start with the following objective function: